by Dr. C.H. Weaver M.D. updated 11/2022

 The approval of Reblozyl was based on the findings of MEDALIST clinical trial, which evaluated Reblozyl in RBC transfusion dependent patients with very low-, low- and intermediate-risk non-del(5q) myelodysplastic syndrome with ring sideroblasts who were either refractory or intolerant to prior erythropoiesis-stimulating agent (ESA) therapy or were ESA naïve and unlikely to respond due to endogenous serum erythropoietin ≥200 U/L, and had no prior treatment with disease modifying agents.

 A significantly greater proportion of patients achieved independence from RBC transfusions for at least eight weeks and at least 12 weeks of independence from transfusions within the first 24 and 48 weeks of the study.
+The median survival duratrion was not significantly improved with Reblozyl in all patients but patients responding to treatment had significantly longer survival than non-responders.
+The probability of survival at 36-months was 78% compared to 17% for non-responders.2

 - A Phase 3, Double-blind, Randomized Study to Compare the Efficacy and Safety of Luspatercept (ACE-536) Versus Placebo for the Treatment of Anemia Due to the IPSS-R Very Low, Low, or Intermediate Risk Myelodysplastic Syndromes in Subjects With Ring Sideroblasts Who Require Red Blood Cell Transfusions.
 Available at .
 Accessed February 2020.